 Vasyl, do you remember the first time you became aware of the intersection of strategic communications, public diplomacy, and nation branding?
 What got you interested?

-My company CFC Big Ideas was founded by alumni of Institute of International Relations at Kyiv National Taras Shevchenko University, so we all were well versed in foreign affairs, international security and defense, history and diplomacy.
-Also, as a second year University student I had a chance to intern for over a year at the US Embassy in Kyiv.
+My company CFC Big Ideas was founded by alumni of the Institute of International Relations at Kyiv National Taras Shevchenko University, so we all were well versed in foreign affairs, international security and defence, history and diplomacy.
+Also, as a second-year University student, I had a chance to intern for over a year at the US Embassy in Kyiv.
 I was assigned to the Public Affairs Section.
 There I assisted with educational and cultural exchanges, observed the operation of the press attache and was involved in the visit of President Bill Clinton to Kyiv in 2000.
 I learned a great deal about public diplomacy from the experience.

 Kyiv hosted the ESC in 2005 and it was a breakthrough for Ukraine’s nation branding.
 Over 2000 European journalists came to report on the contest and we worked closely with the organizing committee to secure positive publicity for Ukraine.

 What role does strategic communication play in place branding?

 Marketing and advertising are dominating discussions on place branding.
 Though I was involved in putting together and running several campaigns for Ukraine on CNN International, which use was justified at that point in time, I tend to downplay the importance of expensive TV advertising these days.

 Firstly, every country is doing it.
 Secondly, trust in advertising is weak.
 And thirdly, the rise of social media has created so many new and cheaper channels to reach the global audience.
 If you are lucky, your video shot on an iPhone can reach millions going viral.